There are two reasons people climb Everest – to climb it, and to say they have climbed it. And often perhaps, a bit of both is in the mix.

 RM: I am not so famous [laughs].
 I’m known in a few countries like Italy, Austria, Germany, Switzerland and around the Alps.
 Some climbers in Beijing know my name, and some in America, but I am not really famous.
 It’s very relative, my fame.

-Not too many sports have the very real down side of dying which undoubtably stops a few people.
+Not too many sports have the very real down side of dying, which undoubtably causes a few people to pause in their crampons.
 If you take the average percentage of deaths on Everest and compare it to the number of runners in the New York marathon, over 50 people would die every year – not odds most people would be comfortable with.

 Though there are certainly more sports out there now to quickly kill you than when Hemingway declared it was only Formula One racing, bullfighting and mountain climbing for the real man.
 Wing-suits have both this incredible visual appeal, and a very real risk of dying all wrapped into one.
 But for intensity and touching the sky, there can certainly be nothing better?